Prior99/corpses/README.md

 to render the part of the map that was already discovered.

+The directory the maps are stored in must be readable and accessible for the user your server is running as, as well for the user the webserver is running as.
+When in doubt execute the following (When using Allocs scripts under Linux, when you are using Windows, please do it the Windows-way or make sure all server are using the same user):

+	chmod og+rx -R /home/sdtd

 9. Starting the server
 ----------------------
 You can start the server using: